Changing Higher Ed Podcast with Host Dr. Drumm Mc Naughton and Guest Dr. Cynthia Jackson-Hammond – Prepare for Changes in Higher Ed Accreditation

 Overseeing Accrediting Organizations

-CHEA monitors the national, regional, and programmatic accrediting organizations.
+CHEA monitors national, regional, and programmatic accrediting organizations.
 To be recognized by CHEA, each accrediting organization must go through a rigorous process that shows how it meets the CHEA standards.
 That process can last 1 year to 18 months.

 The Council holds accrediting organizations accountable for meeting all CHEA standards of academic quality, accountability, and transparency.
-Additionally, these organizations need to show fitness as an accrediting organization that promotes academic quality, as well as provides evidence to the public that the recognized accrediting organizations are credible sources of judgment.
+Additionally, these organizations need to show fitness as an accrediting organization that promotes academic quality, as well as provide evidence to the public that the recognized accrediting organizations are credible sources of judgment.

 CHEA is a non-governmental organization that is focused on academic quality, quality assurance, transparency to the public, and ensuring that institutions and their programs are following their mission.
 The Council is not part of the U.S. Department of Education, which provides oversight of institutional financial solvency and stability in relation to student financial aid packages and Pell grants.
 NACIQI, which is part of the U.S. Department of Education, is tasked with determining whether accredited higher education institutions can receive federal funding.